hanhanwu/Hanhan_Data_Science_Resources2/README.md

 * BOOK - Fundamentals of Deep Learning: https://github.com/hanhanwu/readings/blob/master/fundamentals-of-deep-learning-sampler.pdf
   * I found the full book in school library, it should be able to be found at Microsoft library too :)
+* Course - Standford Convolutional Network for Visual Recognition: http://cs231n.github.io/convolutional-networks/
+  * Younger kids are so lucky nowadays!
+I found the notes are pretty good to review important concepts that will be used in neural network implemention.
+Now let me review some courses here, otherwise it really gives me lots of difficulties in debugging CNN
+  * Lecture 5 - Convolution and pooling: http://cs231n.github.io/convolutional-networks/
+    * Demo architecture, 10 class classification: http://cs.stanford.edu/people/karpathy/convnetjs/demo/cifar10.html
+  * Wait for my notes here after I finish the lectures in plan....

 * Deep Learning basic concepts (it's a real good one!): https://www.analyticsvidhya.com/blog/2017/05/25-must-know-terms-concepts-for-beginners-in-deep-learning/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29
   * how does `activation function` work:
     * `u = ∑W*X+b`, X is the input vector, W is the weights vector, b is bias